 - How to insulate your home

 - Cavity wall insulation: an essential guide

 - How to insulate floors in old homes

 How to achieve PassivHaus when renovating

-It’s difficult to achieve full PassivHaus certification when renovating, but not impossible.
+It’s difficult to achieve full PassivHaus certification when renovating a house, but not impossible.
 The difficulties of working with an old house mean the EnerPHit standard allows for some manoeuvre.
 For example, by allowing offsetting of wall U-value requirements if insulation thickness cannot be achieved due to structural constraints.

 Addressing issues such as airtightness and cold bridging in an older house is complex, so speak to a structural engineer to assess feasibility and cost benefits.
 One of the main principles of PassivHaus is managing passive solar gain – using the warmth of the sun as free heat.

 While easier to plan when building from scratch in terms of deciding on the best orientation and including expanses of glazing on a south-facing elevation, on existing homes, you’ll need to think carefully about design details.
 Often, achieving the desired results comes from a comprehensive remodel.

 Is PassivHaus worth it?

 Because the requirements of PassivHaus are so exact, for a home to be a fully certified, the design has to use approved materials and go through a specific planning route called the PassivHaus Planning Package to ensure criteria are met.